-Consider what may occur if a complaint is made or not made.
+Consider what may occur if a complaint is made or what may occur if a complaint is not made.

-If you are unsure of what to do and it is a minor concern, consider monitoring the situation to see if there is still a concern or whether it was just a misunderstanding or something minor that was said or done that can be forgiven under the circumstances.
+If you are unsure of what to do and it is a minor concern, consider monitoring the situation to see if there is still a level of concern or a repeat of the occurrence, or whether it may have just been a misunderstanding or something minor that occurred due to miscommuncation or difficult circumstances.

-Consider whether speaking to the person directly may help resolve the matter.
-If the person knows about the concerns, they may recognise the error of their ways and if it was a misunderstanding they may offer apology.
-In most cases it is only fair that the person is provided with an opportunity to understand any concerns and take steps to discuss and resolve the problem.
+Consider whether speaking to the person directly may help clarify what actually happened or resolve the matter.
+If you approach the person with the intent to clarify what happened or if they are made aware of your concerns, they may be able to provide a reasonable explanation for what occurred or see the error of their ways, and if it was an accident or misunderstanding they may offer an apology or assurance that it won’t happen again.
+In many cases, it can be beneficial for the person to be provided with an opportunity to understand what you may have seen or heard and the concerns that you have and take steps to discuss, clarify and resolve.

 Mediation is where a club official or another person may act as a mediator between to two parties involved.
-For example: If a parent is having a problem with a coach or another parent, a meeting may be arranged between the two parties with a club official or an impartial person acting as mediator.
-This way the problem can be discussed and resolved politely in a managed setting.
+For example, if a parent is having a problem with a coach or another parent, a meeting may be arranged between the two parties with a club official or an impartial person acting as mediator.
+This way the problem can be discussed and resolved between the parties politely and respectfully in a managed setting.

-The matter could be discussed with the MPIO, Secretary, President or another official of the club.
-This may provide the club an opportunity to monitor the situation and take any steps they deem appropriate.
-A club may request that a written complaint be lodged before they take any further action.
+The concerns of a club member can be discussed with the club MPIO, Secretary, President or another official of the club.
+This may also provide the club with an opportunity to monitor the situation themselves and take any steps they deem appropriate.
+A club may also discuss other options for resolving the matter or request that a written complaint be lodged.

-If you are making a complaint on behalf of a child, depending on the child’s age (particularly if the child is a teenager) and depending on the nature of the complaint, it may be beneficial to ask how they feel about you making a complaint or what they would prefer to happen.
-It is also a good idea to clarify any details with the child about what happened that involved them and discuss their concerns.
+If making a complaint on behalf of a child, depending on the child’s age (particularly if the child is a teenager) and depending on the nature of the complaint, it may be beneficial to ask how the child feels about you making a complaint or what they would prefer to happen.
+It is also a good idea to clarify any details with the child about what happened that involved them and discuss any concerns they may have.
 This will also ensure that you have all of the facts before considering further steps.
-This is important particularly if you were not present and did not witness the occurrence yourself or if you are relying on second hand information from another person or via another source.
+This is important particularly if you were not present and did not witness the occurrence yourself or if you are relying on second hand information from another person or source.